qurusales/qurusales.github.io/_vendors/enterprisedb.md

 logo: "//images.quru.com/image?src=web/logos/EDB_Logo.png"
 vendorurl: "//www.enterprisedb.com"
 alt: "Quru are Enterprise' UK partner"
-heading: "Founded in 2004 and now a global player, EnterpriseDB is the only worldwide provider of enterprise-class products and services based on PostgreSQL.
-In fact, the majority of code added to the PostgreSQL project is submitted by EnterpriseDB and the company provides expert knowledge and support to its ongoing development.<br><br>EnterpriseDB is the biggest challenger to enterprise level proprietary RDBMS solutions and delivers comparable performance and reliability at a fraction of the cost.
-It has tools to make migration to PostgreSQL easy and reliable - you'll wonder why you didn't do it before!"
+heading: "<p>Founded in 2004 and now a global player, EnterpriseDB is the only worldwide provider of enterprise-class products and services based on PostgreSQL.
+In fact, the majority of code added to the PostgreSQL project is submitted by EnterpriseDB and the company provides expert knowledge and support to its ongoing development.</p><p>EnterpriseDB is the biggest challenger to enterprise level proprietary RDBMS solutions and delivers comparable performance and reliability at a fraction of the cost.
+It has tools to make migration to PostgreSQL easy and reliable - you'll wonder why you didn't do it before!</p>"
 ---

 ## Oracle Cost Containment